-In some cases, they may even impose penalties for paying back a loan early, as they will make less money off of the interest as a result.
+In some cases, they may even impose penalties for paying back a same day loan early, as they will make less money off of the interest as a result.
 This is why you should always go through the terms of your loan carefully.
 These payments usually indicate that you’re borrowing from a less than reputable lender, and may end up paying more than you should in the end.

 Apply for an Installment Loan Today